Random walk method for quaternions

 9. Biased walks to avoid modular arithmetic

-It is also possible to obtain equidistribution if the law for the choice among \( S_5 \) is non-uniform.
-That is, the next edge \(s_i\in S_5\) is chosen with some probability \(p_i\) where \( p_i \neq \frac{1}{|S_5|}\) in the case of the simple random walk.
-If the probability weights are sufficiently close to equal this follows from perturbation theory.24 A theorem more specific to our setup implies that the spectral gap of \(T_5\) implies the spectral gap for any other reasonable averaging measure.25 Alternatively, a recent breakthrough of random walks of groups on homogeneous spaces applies as well.26
+It is also possible to obtain equidistribution if the law for the choice among S5 is non-uniform.
+That is, the next edge siS5 is chosen with some probability pi where pi1|S5| in the case of the simple random walk.
+If the probability weights are sufficiently close to equal this follows from perturbation theory.24 Without this restriction, we can also apply a recent breakthrough of random walks of groups on homogeneous spaces.25 This allows to use the following algorithm that avoids integer modulo calculation by extending the array for S5 by one of size 8, repeating some of the elements (as to make them twice as likely).
+This optimization will become handy when porting the code to SIMD.

 quat s5_biased[8]